mathavan5275/Mini-Banking-Project/README.md

-RCB Bank – Console-Based Banking System in Python
+RCB Bank – Console-Based Banking System in Python Description
-This project is a simple console-based banking application developed using Python.
-It simulates basic banking operations and allows users to perform the following tasks:
+• A simple console-based banking application built with Python
+• Simulates basic banking functions to help beginners practice Python

+Core Functionalities
-Open a new account
+• Open a new bank account with name, PIN, and initial deposit

-Withdraw money
+• Withdraw money after verifying name and PIN

-Deposit money
+• Deposit money into an existing account

-Check account balance
+• Check account balance with PIN verification

-View a list of all customers
+• View a list of all customers and their balances

 Features
-Secure access using a 4-digit PIN

-User-friendly account creation with an opening deposit

-PIN validation required for all transactions

-Balance updates after each deposit or withdrawal

-Clear and informative console messages for every action
+• Secure 4-digit PIN-based authentication for each account
+• Data is stored using Python dictionaries
+• Input validation for PIN and transaction amounts
+• Console-based user interaction with informative messages
+• Main menu loop continues until the user exits

 Technologies Used
-Python
+• Python 3
+• Key concepts used:

-Functions
+ • Functions

-Dictionaries
+ • Dictionaries

-Loops

-Conditional statements
+ • Conditional statements
+ • Loops

-Input/output operations
+ • Input/output operations

-Use Case
-This project is ideal for beginners who are learning Python and want to practice working with user input, data storage using dictionaries, and building interactive console applications.
+Suitable For
+• Python beginners
+• Students learning data structures and control flow
+• Anyone interested in building simple CLI-based applications